 How Does VFW Compare to Similar Organizations?

-That makes it a little difficult to compare with other veteran organizations accurately.
-The VFW currently has the highest proportion of combat veterans, as compared with the American Legion or AMVETS.
+The VFW currently has the highest proportion of combat veterans, compared to the American Legion or AMVETS.